Adriano Vicente da Silva: Investigation and arrest

 Even after several similar murders of young boys occurred in the region, investigations advanced only in November 2003, when a witness reported seeing one of the victims being accompanied by an older man before disappearing.
 The police eventually identified the man as da Silva, but he presented them a false birth certificate in the name of Gabriel Vicente da Silva.
 Since this identity had no criminal record or active arrest warrants, he was released, but was photographed before leaving the police station.

 While searching for information about "Gabriel", investigators from Rio Grande do Sul found a man who worked in the state of Paraná who supposedly was connected to him and later identified as Da Silva's brother.
 The officers dispatched there brought with them the photograph, and when it was shown to their colleagues in Paraná, they identified the man as Adriano da Silva, a prison escapee with a prior murder conviction.

-Soon afterwards, police spread wanter posters across several cities in Rio Grande do Sul and asked several news media publications to spread the information.
+Soon afterwards, police spread wanted posters across several cities in Rio Grande do Sul and asked several news media publications to spread the information.
 As a result, da Silva was arrested on January 6, 2004, in Machadinho, while attempting to flee to Santa Catarina.
 Just three days prior, he had killed his final known victim.

 During a reconstruction of the crime scenes, da Silva indicated the precise locations of the victims' bodies, and when semen samples were taken from two of them, his DNA was conclusively linked to his genetic profile.
 As a result, several teenagers who were detained for some of the murders were released, with some of them claiming that they had been tortured into confessing by police officers.